 As dogs recover, they will begin eating a prescription low-fat diet specifically formulated for gastrointestinal health and digestibility.
 Over time, some dogs can be weaned off this prescription diet, but it will be important for owners to always feed a low-fat diet, avoid table scraps, and follow the other guidelines mentioned to prevent pancreatitis (See Prevention of Pancreatitis/Reducing the Risk).
 Some dogs will need to stay on the prescription diet long term due to repeated episodes of acute pancreatitis or the development of chronic pancreatitis.
 Supplementing the diet with omega-3 fatty acids, such as Native Pet’s Omega Oil, has been found to reduce circulating lipid levels, and may help prevent future episodes of pancreatic inflammation.

 For patients with mild or moderate acute pancreatitis, the prognosis is good.
 However, patients with severe acute pancreatitis have a more guarded prognosis.
-The prognosis is also better for pets who receive prompt, early care, as opposed to those who present later into the disease process.
+The prognosis is also better for dogs who receive prompt, early care, as opposed to those who present later into the disease process.
 Dogs who receive no treatment or DIY therapies at home are likely to suffer severe consequences, including sudden death from shock.

 Unfortunately, dogs who have experienced pancreatitis once are at risk for developing the condition again.
 Repeated episodes of acute pancreatitis can lead to the development of chronic pancreatitis.
 As previously mentioned, chronic pancreatitis can lead to further disease processes from ongoing pancreatic dysfunction, such as diabetes mellitus or exocrine pancreatic insufficiency (EPI).

-As loving pet parents, we never want to see our dog suffering from pancreatitis.
+As loving dog parents, we never want to see our dog suffering from pancreatitis.
 Although pancreatitis cannot be entirely prevented, by arming yourself with knowledge of the disease, you can take steps to implement a healthy lifestyle and reduce the risk of pancreatic inflammation, recognize the clinical signs of pancreatitis, and know what to do and what to expect should your dog develop inflammation of the pancreas.